 Long-term care insurance policies have specific requirements you need to be aware of, which may include:

-- A policy may allow a family member to serve as caregiver; some require the caregiver to be a professional caregiver who is not a family member
+- Most LTC policies do not allow a family member to serve as caregiver; even more require the caregiver to be a licensed professional caregiver who is not a family member.

 - Some policies allow you to continue living in your own home while you receive long-term care benefits, while others require a recipient of benefits to live in a facility.